loader image

 Functional Testing

-The most basic type of testing that verifies whether the app functions as intended.
-This type of testing checks the various features and functionalities of the app, such as user interface, navigation, login, and registration.
+This testing type verifies whether the app functions as intended.
+It evaluates various features and functionalities of an app, such as user interface, navigation, login, and registration.

 Performance Testing

-The process of checking how the app performs under different loads, network conditions, and memory usage.
-This testing includes load testing, stress testing, and speed testing.
+This testing type evaluates how an app performs under different loads, network conditions, and available resources like memory.
+It includes load testing, stress testing, and speed testing.

 Security Testing

-Essential for mobile apps, as they collect and store sensitive user data.
-This testing ensures that the app is secure from unauthorized access and that user data is protected from hackers and malware.
+Helps to ensure security of mobile apps as they collect and store sensitive user data.
+This testing type helps to secure the app from unauthorized access and to protect user data from hackers and malware.

 Compatibility Testing